 Vanderbilt University is concerned about the health and safety of our students and the unlawful and irresponsible use of alcohol and other drugs.
-To address this issue, the Office of Alcohol, Tobacco, and Other Drug Education was established in 1997 and serves the university community by providing program presentations, resources, and activities for students.
-This office is responsible for educational programs, awareness campaigns, advising student organizations on alcohol and other drug issues (GAMMA, CHEERS), data collection, and environmental approaches to prevention.
-For students in recovery, this office provides information about the Vanderbilt Recovery Support Community and its programs.
+To address this issue, the Office of Alcohol and Drug Abuse Prevention serves the university community by providing program presentations, resources, and activities for students.
+This office is responsible for educational programs, awareness campaigns, advising student organizations on alcohol and other drug issues (CHEERS), data collection, and environmental approaches to prevention.
+For students in recovery, this office provides information about Vanderbilt Recovery Support and its programs.